erozas/erozas/README.md

 ### Hi there 👋

+My name is Exequiel and I'm an argentinean ruby developer currently living in Santa Cruz, Bolivia.

+I'm currently working on PetServi, a pet-supply startup that operates in Santa Cruz.

 <!--
 **erozas/erozas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.